HomeMy WebLinkAbout2013-05-01-REC-min (includes attachments) \OVS MOfN/

 where as Noam Chomsky recently put it, "Lexington looks as though there has been a gas

-attack- -here and there a garage door opens and an 5UV comes out, the structures are intact, but
+attack--here and there a garage door opens and an SUV comes out, the structures are intact, but

 recreational facility for actual community building.
 Lexington has fractured between "Townies"

-"Williamsburg- tourist dollar focused" actual community for all ag6s7 mindful of'social health?
+"Williamsburg-tourist dollar focused" actual community for all ages, mindful of social health?

 computer or websites is able to contribute to your important Strategic Plan Development Focus

-Group.
-It is important to reach out to all citizens in multiple modalities as bur modes of
+Group It is important to reach out to all citizens in multiple modalities as our modes of

 GROSS TOTAL $ 361,079